Madhu3526/Intellifer_OCR/README.md

 ## Overview

+A rule-based PDF table extraction pipeline built using computer vision and OCR.
-This project extracts tables from PDF documents and converts them into structured CSV files using classical computer vision techniques.
+This project detects tables from PDF documents, extracts structured cell content, and exports the results as CSV files.
+It is designed to demonstrate how table extraction works internally using classical image processing techniques instead of deep learning-based document AI models.

+---

+## Features

+- Converts PDF pages to images
-It detects table structures using morphological operations and applies OCR to extract cell text.
+- Detects table structure using morphological operations
+- Extracts cell bounding boxes
+- Groups cells into rows and tables
+- Performs OCR on each cell using Tesseract
+- Cleans noisy OCR output
+- Exports each table as a CSV file
+- Supports multiple tables per page

 ---